Vector35/binaryninja-api/docs/guide/basictypes.md

 ![Types View](../img/types-view.png "Types View")

-The Type Browser is the main view for organizing and modifying types in Binary Ninja.
+The Types View is the main view for organizing and modifying types in Binary Ninja.
 You can access it in a number of different ways:
 - Open it in the sidebar with the {T} icon
 - Open it in the sidebar in the Command Palette under "Focus Types"
-- Switch the current view pane to it by selecting Type Browser under the view type menu
+- Switch the current view pane to it by selecting "Type Browser" under the view type menu
 - Switch the current view pane in the Command Palette under "Type Browser"

-The Type Browser comprises two main views: the [Type List](#the-type-list) and the [Type Editor](#the-type-editor).
+The Types View comprises two main views: the [Type List](#the-type-list) and the [Type Editor](#the-type-editor).
 There is also a search box that filters the Type List, and a menu button that shows the context menu for the active view.